I Wrote a Song: Selection

 The British entry for the 2023 contest was internally selected by the BBC in collaboration with TaP Music.
 The selection process was confirmed on 8 September 2022, following the successful result for the United Kingdom at the 2022 contest.
 Rachel Ashdown, Commissioning Editor for the BBC, stated:

 On 31 January 2023, it was reported that four acts were left in the running to represent the United Kingdom at the 2023 contest.
 Among the rumoured candidates were Rina Sawayama, with Radio Times stating that she would represent the UK at the 2023 contest, though this was later denied by Sawayama's management; and Mimi Webb.

 On 9 March 2023, Mae Muller was announced as the chosen entrant with her song "I Wrote a Song".

 At Eurovision

-The Eurovision Song Contest 2023 will take place at the Liverpool Arena in Liverpool.
+The Eurovision Song Contest 2023 took place at the Liverpool Arena in Liverpool.
 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
-As such, the United Kingdom will automatically qualify to compete in the final as both the host country and a member of the "Big Five".
-During the semi-final allocation draw on 31 January 2023, the UK was drawn to vote in the second semi-final on 11 May 2023.
+As such, the United Kingdom automatically qualified to compete in the final as both the host country and a member of the "Big Five".
 On 13 March 2023, during the Heads of Delegation meeting, the UK was drawn to perform in position 26.

-Both semi-finals will be broadcast on BBC One and BBC iPlayer, with the commentary team consisting of Scott Mills and Rylan Clark.
-This will mark the first time ever that the semi-finals will be broadcast on BBC One.
-The final will be broadcast on BBC One's regional variations across the UK with commentary by Mel Giedroyc and Graham Norton, the latter of whom will also co-host the show, and on BBC Radio Merseyside with commentary by Claire Sweeney alongside a member of the public, to be chosen as part of the station's "The Voice of Eurovision" talent search campaign.
+It finished 25th with 24 points.